 On the path to Scout or Tenderfoot?
 Scouting.org provides a list of the requirements to help get you started on completion of the early ranks.
 Click the link to view a video clip along with the full text of each requirement.

-Continuing with Star, Life, and the illustrious Eagle ranks the Scout has more freedom to choose the directions that interest him.
+Continuing with Star, Life, and the illustrious Eagle ranks the Scout has more freedom to choose the directions that interest them.
 The focus shifts from basic Scout skills to earning the first six merit badges you will need for Eagle.
 The Eagle Rank is Scouting's highest award with a smaller percentage of Scouts ever reaching this lofty goal.